How capital gains tax affects buy-to-let

 To use this service, you’ll need a Government Gateway user ID and password.

-For general enquiries about Capital Gains Tax, you can call the HRMC helpline on 0300 200 3300 – Monday to Friday, 8am to 6pm.
+For general enquiries about capital gains tax, you can call the HMRC helpline on 0300 200 3300, Monday to Friday: 8am to 6pm.

 Frequently asked questions